dyl-lee/bikesharing/README.md

 **Fourth story point** breaks down bike usage by weekday and hour per day.
 > * At a high level, users tended to use bikes during bursts coinciding with work transit hours 7-9AM to about 5-7PM of weekdays or during the weekend with moderate usage spread over several hours (approximately 10AM to 7PM).
-> * Comparing user types showed Subscribers, in particular male Subscribers, significantly contributed to the 'transiting' trend whereas Customers typically rented bikes on the weekend.
+> * Comparing between the user types male Subscribers, in particular, significantly contributed to the 'transiting' trend whereas Customers typically rented bikes on the weekend.

+### Summary
+The NYC Citi Bike program's greatest participating demographic, by numbers, are annual Subscribers (male majority) who appear to be working professionals in their 20s to 40s, using the bikes during the transiting hours of conventional work days (Monday to Friday).
+This group of annual Subscribers typically began and ended their trips within inner Manhattan as opposed to tourist destinations and popular recreational bike trails seen with typical Customer usage.

 ### Other Considerations
 * Frequency is a convenient measure to see which locations/bikes are popular but may not elucidate whether those trips are profitable since Citi Bike's model relies on charging users on their initial chunk of use (30 or 45 minutes) and various rates after the initial time elapses depending on the user type.